HiringBranch/Security/README.md

 For any security-related inquiries, please reach out to our security team at [security@hiringbranch.com](mailto:security@hiringbranch.com).

-Thank you for your interest in the security of Hiring Branch.
+Thank you for your interest in the security of HiringBranch.

-**Hiring Branch Security Team**
+**HiringBranch Security Team**